 - Implement mentoring programs: The survey showed that professionals rate “supports team members” as the most important quality in their team leaders.
 Mentoring can ensure staff are getting the support they need.
 Benefits of mentoring include increased productivity, higher job satisfaction and a more positive working environment.

-- Accountability: To prevent poor leadership from infiltrating the workplace team leaders should work with HR to ensure all is well from a team and organisational perspective.
+- Accountability: To prevent poor leadership from infiltrating the workplace team leaders should work with HR to ensure all is well from a team and organizational perspective.
 Leaders should be encouraged to have regular discussions with their team members, and set goals for them.
 Establishing an environment in which employees can provide feedback at all times is also vital.